-This 3 miles long amazing sandy beach remains completely untouched: no building around and almost nobody except on very specific occasions (like the holiday season).
+This 3-mile long sandy beach remains completely untouched: there are no buildings around and very few people (except during the holiday season and over the weekend during the dry season).
 Enjoy a stroll along the seashore to soak up the wilderness and maybe spot some scarlet macaws in the almond trees!

-Perfect for surfing at mid-tide to high tide and, jogging, or just relaxing at low tide.
-There can be a few local stands by the entrance (depending on the season), for coconut water (“pipa”), surfboard rentals, or snacks and clothing.
+This beach is perfect for surfing at mid-tide to high tide as well as jogging or just relaxing at low tide.
+There are sometimes a few local stands by the entrance (depending on the season) selling coconut water (“pipa”), snacks, and clothing, and renting surfboards.

 Good to Know

-Head North on the Costanera for about 5 minutes from Uvita center.
-The main entrance will be pretty obvious from the road with a red contener marked with a white cross in the middle of the parking lot.
-There is also a secondary access to the northend of the beach called “Achiote”.
-This part is next to a river (that you will need to cross to park your car at the beach).
-It’s usually more rocky but it feels more private if not during peak season and it’s a nice place to spot some monkeys in the early mornings.
+Head north on the Costanera for about 5 minutes from the center of Uvita.
+The main entrance is quite easy to spot; you’ll see a red container marked with a white cross in the middle of the parking lot.
+There is also a secondary access at the north end of the beach called “Achiote.”
+This part of the beach is next to a river (that you will need to cross to park your car at the beach).
+While the terrain is rockier, this area feels more private (especially outside of peak season).
+If you’re lucky, you’ll spot some monkeys in the early mornings.